platformio/platformio-docs/frameworks/arduino.rst

       - Atmel | SMART offers Flash- based ARM products based on the ARM Cortex-M0+, Cortex-M3 and Cortex-M4 architectures, ranging from 8KB to 2MB of Flash including a rich peripheral and feature mix.

     * - :ref:`platform_espressif32`
-      - Espressif Systems is a privately held fabless semiconductor company.
-They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.
+      - ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and Bluetooth.
+ESP32 integrates an antenna switch, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.

     * - :ref:`platform_espressif8266`
       - Espressif Systems is a privately held fabless semiconductor company.
 They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.